biocommons/uta/README.rst

 UTA is used by the `hgvs`_ package to map variants between genomic, transcript, and protein coordinates.

 This code repository is primarily used for *generating* the UTA database.
 The primary interface for the database itself is via direct PostgreSQL access.
+(A `REST interface
+<https://bitbucket.org/uta/uta/issue/164/>`_ is planned, but not yet
+available.)

 Accessing the Public UTA Instance